-NOTE: Lint accumulation on the sensor bracket can act as an insulator which will affect the accuracy of the Automatic Drying Cycle.
+NOTE: Lint accumulation on the sensor bracket can act as an insulator, which will affect the accuracy of the Automatic Drying Cycle.

-K. Main burners are burning with a yellow flame...
+K. Main burners are burning with a yellow flame (for Gas Models ONLY)...

-- 1. Poor air/gas mixture (too much gas or not enough air) at the burner...

-- a.
-Not enough make-up air.

-- b.
-Restriction in the exhaust ductwork.

-- c.
-Gas pressure is too high.

-- d.
-Impellor (fan/blower) is rotating in the wrong direction (for 3-phase [3ø] models only). - e.
-Burner orifice size (drill material size [D.M.S]) too large for application (i.e., high elevation).
+- 1. Poor air and gas mixture (too much gas or not enough air) at the burner... - a.
+Not enough make-up air. - b.
+Restriction in the exhaust ductwork. - c.
+Gas pressure is too high. - d.
+Impellor (fan and blower) is rotating in the wrong direction (for 3-phase [3ø] Models ONLY). - e.
+Burner orifice size (drill material size [D.M.S.]) too large for application (i.e., high elevation).